Sham Singh Attariwala

-Sham Singh Attariwala (ca.1790's – 10 February 1846) was a general of the Sikh Empire.
+Sham Singh Attariwala (c.
+1790's – 10 February 1846) was a general of the Sikh Empire.

 Biography

 Early life

 He was born in the 1790's in the town of Attari (a few kilometres from the border of Indian and Pakistani Punjab in India), Amritsar, in the Majha region of Panjab, India.
 As a child he was educated in Gurmukhi and Persian.